 7. When and how will I receive my score on the Championships Qualifying Exam?

 If taking the Exam at a tournament site, in many cases, the CQE exam papers will be graded immediately after the students are finished.
 In other cases, students will learn their scores later that afternoon, or by email within a few days of the tournament.
-Students may email nolwenn@iacompetitions.com from 5 days after they take the Exam, if they haven’t yet received their results.
+Students may email david@iacompetitions.com from 5 days after they take the Exam, if they haven’t yet received their results.
 However, students who take the Exam who finish in the top half of their Division at the site they take it, will also have their scores posted online on the Results page.
-All of these students will have qualified for the European Championships; the top 25% will also qualify for the IGB World Championships.
+All of these students will have qualified for the European Championships and the International Geography Championships.

 Students taking the Exam with a proctor can request their score from the proctor once the Exam has been graded.